 In summary, then, CA Technologies is supporting the journey to digital transformation and is taking the “hearts and minds” of its employees along with it.
 It obviously has forward-looking customers who are completely on-board with this but I do wonder how many of its customers are actually aware of the approaching inflection point?
 Not that I see any evidence of CA Technologies dropping support for its more conservative customers.

-I guess I see the possibility of the digital transformation inflection point (that point where companies not in the digital transformation space simply can't keep up) approaching at different speeds in different industries.
-So, it is still possible to find an intelligent commentator saying things like: "Shell is currently trying to sell $30bn of assets (to pay for its acquisition of BG).
-It has been trying for nine months, it hasn't been able to get reasonable prices because of the low oil price.
-Companies like Shell cannot "scale up and down very quickly", which implies (to me) that this commentator thinks that Shell can't "digitally transform" into a mutable business very easily and stay as Shell - after all, you can't easily virtualise an oil well or a mining operation.
-Even after companies such as Google and Amazon adopt continual digital transformations, there'll be a long tail of people thinking "this won't impact us".
+I guess I see the possibility of the digital transformation inflection point (that point where companies not in the digital transformation space simply can’t keep up) approaching at different speeds in different industries.
+So, it is still possible to find an intelligent commentator saying things like: “Shell is currently trying to sell $30bn of assets (to pay for its acquisition of BG).
+It has been trying for nine months, it hasn’t been able to get reasonable prices because of the low oil price.
+Companies like Shell cannot “scale up and down very quickly“, which implies (to me) that this commentator thinks that Shell can’t “digitally transform” into a https://www.bloorresearch.com/trends/ very easily and stay as Shell – after all, you can’t easily virtualise an oil well or a mining operation.
+Even after companies such as Google and Amazon adopt continual digital transformations, there’ll be a long tail of people thinking “this won’t impact us”.

-Nevertheless, Justin Speake (Bloor CEO and a partner in Chord Group) points out (personal communication) that oil exploration and mining companies such as Shell actually make the case for the Mutable Business, as Shell "has $30Billion in physical assets in its current model that are a problem for its future model".
-He continues: "Mining is already significantly virtualised with a whole bunch of different organisations in the value chain that historically would have all been in the big companies.
+Nevertheless, Justin Speake (Bloor CEO and a partner in Chord Group) points out (personal communication) that oil exploration and mining companies such as Shell actually make the case for the https://www.bloorresearch.com/trends/, as Shell “has $30Billion in physical assets in its current model that are a problem for its future model“.
+He continues: “Mining is already significantly virtualised with a whole bunch of different organisations in the value chain that historically would have all been in the big companies.
 We are looking at models to open up mining in emerging markets, where the starting point is the commodities exchange rather than the mining company itself.
 Sell the future rights based on the test analysis and use the financing from that to do the physical work.
-Also, on the fixed asset side, this is just a more complex version of the airplane "pay-per-mile" model".
+Also, on the fixed asset side, this is just a more complex version of the airplane “pay-per-mile” model“.

 According to Justin, “GE has built Predix because it understands that all of its industrial solutions, and everyone else’s, are going to have to move to different business models and it wants to be the leader in that change.
 So the next Shell will concentrate on a mining niche and will share revenue with the equipment folks – or maybe there will not even be a mining company, as we understand it now, because each opportunity will be driven by a financial exchange model that brings together a set of virtualised process/service component suppliers around a single definable financial opportunity.
 This is the real estate model and, ultimately, mining can be seen as just a more complex real estate market“.